michaelwolz/ChessML/README.md

 This project was developed within the scope of independent studies at the [University of Trier](https://www.uni-trier.de/).
 The main purpose was to get an overview of current machine learning techniques and especially Convolutional Neural Networks.

 ChessML performs a basic board localization and piece recognition from photographs made from the above of a chessboard.
 This is done using [OpenCV](https://opencv.org/) for image processing and [PyTorch](https://pytorch.org/) as framework for the neural network.
 The training/validation data was generated and labeled by myself and is available [here](https://drive.google.com/file/d/1TKDfcIpuD7qyaxXSBfxeuh4S9vQa653_/view?usp=sharing).
+The trained model is available [here](https://drive.google.com/file/d/1-4A7AYUz1j9BOSemeiKSwpm04OO9Zq8k/view?usp=sharing).

 ## Board Localization